Chris Christie Released From New Jersey Hospital After Bout With COVID-19

 According to Politico, at least 35 people who attended Trump’s event at the White House Rose Garden to announce his nomination of Amy Coney Barrett for the Supreme Court have contracted the novel coronavirus.
 That list includes a litany of other high-ranking Republican and administration officials, such as first lady Melania Trump, senior policy advisor Stephen Miller, Sen. Mike Lee of Utah, Trump campaign manager Bill Stepien and White House Press Secretary Kayleigh McEnany.

-Christie was also in attendance for the nomination announcement — which is being classified by some as a super-spreader event — and was documented greeting and even hugging other attendees without wearing a mask.
+Christie was also in attendance for the nomination announcement, which is being classified by some as a super-spreader event, and was documented greeting and even hugging other attendees without wearing a mask.

-Before registering as a lobbyist earleir this year, Christie spent eight years in office as the governor of New Jersey, from 2010 to 2018.
-He had previously served as a U.S. attorney for the state under the administration of Pres.
-George W. Bush.
+Before registering as a lobbyist earlier this year, Christie spent eight years in office as the governor of New Jersey, from 2010 to 2018.
+He had previously served as a U.S. attorney for the state under the administration of President George W. Bush.

-More recently, Christie has been involved with the current commander-in-chief, first as a member of his transition team and later as Chair of the Opioid and Drug Abuse Commission.
+More recently, Christie has been involved with the current president, first as a member of his transition team and later as Chair of the Opioid and Drug Abuse Commission.